Last Updated on February 27, 2021 by Natalie Rabinowitz

 After a year in Leadville and commuting to Copper Mountain with some of the most scenic drives and insane white-outs, we opted to move down to lower elevation.
 6,000 ft to be exact.

-Colorado Springs has a different diversity.
-It is an Alpine desert.
-There is now an overgrowth of Californians and Texans that have moved in.
-I remember when street lights were not synchronized.
-Out East was pure open prairie.
+A different landscape diversity that is an Alpine desert.
+Colorado Springs has become an overgrowth of Californians and Texans that have moved in.
+I remember when street lights were not synchronized and out East was pure open prairie.
 Military bases dot the proximity of the city and you will see a lot of soldiers in and out of military wear.